 - Note: you can pin SEOQuake if you use Chrome/ Firefox but not Safari

-- Are you chasing the Yoast green light (PREMIUM VERSION= $)?
+- Are you chasing the Yoast green light?
 AVOID That way lies over-optimisation

 - For a non-ranking post, deoptimise, then republish

-- Check for content doubling: avoid repeating content (e.g. listing out the ingredients) in both the post and card just to beef up post.
-(Note: this is not content duplication though, as that is between posts and not within a post)
+- avoid repeating content (e.g. listing out the ingredients) in both the post and card just to beef up post.

 - Survey your readers every 6m/ 1 year:

 - E.g. step-by-step photos: How complicated is your recipe?
-Would your photos find step by step photos useful?
+Would your readers find step by step photos useful?

 - E.g. Guided Recipes- should you be doing them?
 Ask your reader!